12 Top-Rated Fly Fishing Destinations in Tennessee

 Brown trout ranging from four to eight pounds are not uncommon, and the state-record brown trout (28 pounds 12 ounces) came out of this river.
 The best time to hit Clinch River is mid-week, when fewer anglers are on the water.
 It can get quite crowded on afternoons and weekends.
 While this river offers optimal opportunities for wading, water levels can be unpredictable.

 5. Hiwassee River

-One of the premier waterways for fly fishing in southeast Tennessee is a 55-miles stretch of the Hiwassee River.
-The remote fishing environment is one of the most naturally beautiful in Tennessee.
+One of the premier waterways for fly fishing in southeast Tennessee is a 55-mile stretch of the Hiwassee River.
+This remote fishing environment is one of the most naturally beautiful in Tennessee.
 You will not see roads, houses, cars, or many people while navigating this river system.

 The Hiwassee River is known for its large rainbow and brown trout, plenty of bugs to attract fish, and comfortable wading conditions.
 If you are fishing by boat, it is important to know that the river has many drop-offs and ledges formed by the bedrock, so it requires skilled rowing.

 Inexperienced fly fishing anglers should consider hiring a guide for this waterway.
 There are several towns where you can hire a guide and find lodging and restaurants, including Benton, Athens, Etowah, Decatur, and Cleveland.

 6. West Prong of the Little Pigeon River